yojee/yojee-developer-portal/docs/guides/api-integration-guide.md

 To illustrate the params needed please take the following cURL command as reference, remember to replace the **[BASEURL]**, **[SLUG]** and **[TOKEN]**. **[WEBHOOK_URL]** will be the URL where you will receive the webhook HTTP POST calls.
 **Note:** you can choose the events you want to register for and it is _not mandatory to register for all events_.

+ #### Filters Usage

+The `filters` parameter allows you to specify conditions that must be met for the webhook to be triggered.

+**Example:**

+If you set `filters.packing_mode` to `"CNT"`, the webhook endpoint will only be called when the order's packing mode is "CNT".
+Orders with different packing modes will not trigger this webhook.

+This helps reduce unnecessary webhook calls and allows to configure different endpoints for different order types.

 #### Sample curl command with form data